The following documents inform all our safeguarding policies:

 In addition, explicit teaching is provided through Science, Physical Social Health Education and PE lessons on the importance of making healthy choices.
 Additional sporting opportunities are offered as after school clubs and through our relationship with Wallingford School, our local secondary school.

 The school is proud of its health and safety record which is a result of everyone from pupils to governors working together to ensure that our environment is safe.
-The Health and Safety Governor, together with the Bursar and Headteacher make regular safety tours of the building and monitor procedures such as safe recruitment and first aid.
+The Health and Safety Governor, together with the Bursar and Headteacher make regular safety tours of the building and monitor procedures such as safer recruitment and first aid.

 Year 6 children have the opportunity to spend a day at IMPS (Injury Minimisation Programme for Schools) and at Junior Citizen.
 A report (June 2015) from questionnaires delivered to local schools before and after participation in these programmes makes very interesting reading for parents and teachers.

 Cholsey Primary School and Pre-School use the national Family Links scheme to deliver our Personal Social Health and Citizenship Education Programme (PSHCE).
 This involves lessons taught to all age groups and also the opportunity for parents to attend courses on effective parenting.
 Family Links is a registered charity promoting emotional literacy, nurturing and relationship skills in families, schools and communities through the Nurturing Programme, a series of 10-week courses for children and young people in schools and parents/carers in parenting groups.
 They work with, and train staff in, many statutory and voluntary organisations across the UK.